mikearnaldi/matechs-effect-doc/http/the-http-client-module.md

 ## Usage

-Let's add an implementation, we are gonna use libcurl for this purpose
+Let's add an implementation, we are gonna use libcurl for this purpose:

 ```typescript
 yarn add @matechs/http-client-libcurl
 ```

-We are going to start with a simple get request
+We are going to start with a simple get request:

 ```typescript
 import { effect as T, exit as E } from "@matechs/effect";